dascentral/ubuntu-dotfiles/install/manual/mysql.md

 ## Documentation

-Honestly, I'm not sure where I pulled the instructions from that are listed below.
+Honestly, I'm not sure where I found the instructions listed below.
 It's likely worth a little Googling to confirm that these are up-to-date.

 ## Installation